stoeps13/connections-doc/source/admin/customize/r_cr4_notification_template_reference.md

     -   message container table row
     -   \#nested content \(message body\)

+        !!! note
-        **Note:** \#nested content is processed to discover plain-text URL strings and formatted to sanitize HTML structure, and long words are broken with word separator hints.
+    \#nested content is processed to discover plain-text URL strings and formatted to sanitize HTML structure, and long words are broken with word separator hints.

         -   See commonUtil.ftl discoverUrls function in this topic.
         -   See commonUtil.ftl formatHtmlContent function in this topic.